Have you ever heard of cryptocurrency arbitrage before and wondered what it’s all about?

 Bots are the best parts of crypto arbitrage trading because honestly, computers can do this better than us when it comes to algorithmic trading they can execute complex rules quickly and accurately which in turn saves you time and hassle.

-You don’t have to sit at your computer all day looking for opportunities and manually executing them and also they aren’t prone to emotional effect.
+You don’t have to sit at your computer all day looking for opportunities and manually executing them and also they aren’t prone to emotional effects.
 So if a bot is coded properly and has safeguards in place then it will follow that and won’t act like you that might panic sell or panic buy.

 Additionally, the more people that use these bots, the less effective they become.
 That is true for every technique whether box or just regular techniques and they used to work incredibly well during the last bull run when there was a lot of efficiency and volatility.